danholodak/Fruit-Loops/ReadMe.md

 ```
 • The function, first, plays the note's associated audio file, then checks for a previously selected note and removes the 'selected' class from that, then adds the 'selected' class to the newly-clicked note.

-### This is how a user can populate a space on the board
+### This is how a user can populate a space on the board:

 ```javascript
     clickHandler(){